Mechanical Turk: Construction

-A performance in 1769 by the French illusionist François Pelletier at the court of Maria Theresa of Austria in Schönbrunn Palace prompted Wolfgang von Kempelen to promise to return to the Palace within a year with an invention that would surpass Pelletier's illusions.
+A performance in 1769 by the French illusionist François Pelletier at the court of Empress Maria Theresa in Schönbrunn Palace prompted Wolfgang von Kempelen to promise to return to the Palace within a year with an invention that would surpass Pelletier's illusions.

 A copper engraving of the Turk, showing the open cabinet and working parts.
 A ruler at bottom right provides scale.
 Windisch describes the engravings as based on drawings "done by M. de Kempelen himself, for M. de Mechell, and which consequently cannot fail of being faithful and exact".